Log-Euclidean Lie Groups: The Isomorphic Isometry Theorem

 \section{The Isomorphic Isometry Theorem}

 The main theorem of this section states that all log-Euclidean Lie groups of the same dimension are isomorphically isometric.
-It is a classical and well-known fact in the literature that flat finite-dimensional Riemannian manifolds of identical dimensions are isometric.
+It is classical that every simply connected, complete flat Riemannian manifold is globally isometric to a Euclidean space.
 In fact, every simply connected complete Riemannian manifold of constant sectional curvature is unique up to isometry (see for instance \cite{berger2007}).
 However, this fact alone does not provide an explicit isometry when considering specific Riemannian metrics, such as log-Euclidean metrics, which are extensively used in geometric statistics.

 We first make explicit the isomorphism from which we build the isometry and then apply this result to construct isomorphic isometries between log-Euclidean structures on SPD matrices and full-rank correlation matrices.
 Recall that for a log-Euclidean Lie group $\phi : G \rightarrow V$, the vector space $V$ is identified with its Lie algebra $\mathfrak{g}=\mathcal{T}_{e_G}G$.
 Hence, we shall write log-Euclidean Lie groups $\phi : G \rightarrow \mathfrak g$.
 Since $\phi^{-1}$ is precisely the Lie exponential $\exp_G$, we may use the two notations interchangeably.